rebelsky/sams-assorted-musings-reflections/tasks-take-time.md

 ---

+Two really long essays in two days.
+That's not a good sign.
+Let's hope that I'm more concise tomorrow [23].

+---

 [1] See the forthcoming essay entitled [Nibbled to death by ducks](nibbled-to-death-by-ducks.html)

 [2] See the recent essay entitled [Misunderstanding metaphors](misunderstanding-metaphors.html)